 Posted Dec 24, 2016

-The ancient philosopher Cicero called gratitude the mother of all the other virtues, and modern science has begun to catch up with him.
-Studies have linked gratitude with increased satisfaction, motivation, and energy; better sleep and health; and reduced stress and sadness.
-Grateful people are much more engaged with their environment, leading to greater personal growth and self-acceptance, and stronger feelings of purpose, meaning, and specialness.
+But you don’t need to take my or Cicero’s word for it.
+Recent studies have linked gratitude with increased satisfaction, motivation, and energy; better sleep and health; and reduced stress and sadness.
+Grateful people engage much more with their environment, leading to greater personal growth and self-acceptance, and stronger feelings of purpose, meaning, and connectedness.

-Real gratitude, in contrast, is a rare virtue.
-There is a fable in Aesop about a slave who pulls a thorn out of the paw of a lion.
-Some time later, the slave and the lion are captured, and the slave is thrown to the lion.
-The starved lion rushes bounding and roaring toward the slave, but upon recognizing his friend fawns upon him and licks his hands and face like a puppy dog.
+There is a fable in Aesop about a slave who extracts a thorn from the paw of a lion.
+Some years later, the slave and the lion are captured, and the slave is thrown to the lion.
+The starved lion bounds and roars towards the slave, but upon recognizing his friend fawns upon him and licks his face like a lapdog.